-Bloomberg invites exceptional Ph.D. students working in broadly-construed data science to apply for the inaugural Bloomberg Data Science Ph.D.
-Fellowship for the academic year of 2018-2019.
-The goal of this fellowship is to provide support and encouragement of groundbreaking publications in both academic journals and conference proceedings.
+Bloomberg invites exceptional Ph.D. students working in broadly-construed data science to apply for the Bloomberg Data Science Ph.D.
+Fellowship for the academic year of 2021-2022.
+Topics of interest include, but are not limited to:

 Ph.D.
 Grant Details